ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 - **Development and Testing (dev/test)**: Create up to four simultaneous duplicates of a volume at one time to create duplicate data for development and testing.
 - **Storage Resize**: Create a volume with new size, IOPS rate or both without needing to move your data.

-There are a couple of ways to create a duplicate volume through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}:
+You can create a duplicate volume through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} in a couple of ways.

 ## Creating a duplicate from a specific volume in the Storage List

-Go to your list of {{site.data.keyword.blockstorageshort}}:
+1. Go to your list of {{site.data.keyword.blockstorageshort}}

-1. From the customer portal, click **Storage** > **{{site.data.keyword.blockstorageshort}}** OR from the {{site.data.keyword.BluSoftlayer_full}} catalog click **Infrastructure** > **Storage** > **{{site.data.keyword.blockstorageshort}}**.
+    - From the customer portal, click **Storage** > **{{site.data.keyword.blockstorageshort}}** OR
+    - From the {{site.data.keyword.BluSoftlayer_full}} catalog click **Infrastructure** > **Storage** > **{{site.data.keyword.blockstorageshort}}**.
-2. Select a LUN from the list and click **Actions** > **Duplicate LUN (Volume)**
+2. Select a volume from the list and click **Actions** > **Duplicate LUN (Volume)**
 3. Choose your snapshot option:
-    - If you order from a non-replica volume:
+    - If you order from a non-replica volume,
       - Select **Create from new snapshot** – this action creates a snapshot to be used for the duplicate.
-Use this option if there are currently no snapshots for your volume or if you want to create a duplicate right then.
+Use this option if your volume doesn't have current snapshots or if you want to create a duplicate right then.<br/>

-      OR
       - Select **Create from latest snapshot** – this action creates a duplicate from the most recent snapshot that exists for this volume.
-    - If you order from a replica volume – the only option for snapshot is to use the most recent snapshot available.
+    - If you order from a replica volume the only option for snapshot is to use the most recent snapshot available.
-4. Storage Type (Endurance or Performance) and Location remains the same as the original volume.
+4. Storage Type and Location remains the same as the original volume.
 5. Hourly or Monthly Billing – you can choose to provision the duplicate LUN with hourly or monthly billing.
 The billing type for the original volume is automatically selected.
 If you want to choose a different billing type for your duplicate storage, you can make that selection here.
 5. You can specify IOPS or IOPS Tier for the new volume if you want to.
 The IOPS designation of the original volume is set by default.
-Available Performance and size combinations will be displayed.
+Available Performance and size combinations are displayed.
     - If your original volume is 0.25 IOPS Endurance tier, you can't make a new selection.
     - If your original volume is 2, 4, or 10 IOPR Endurance tier, you can move anywhere between those tiers for the new volume.
 6. You can update the size of the new volume so that it's larger than the original.
 The size of the original volume is set by default.